 The aim of CrossFit Monrovia has been to create a broad, general, and inclusive fitness.
 We sought to build a program that would best prepare our members for any physical circumstance.

-CrossFit is a core strength and conditioning program.
-We have designed our program to elicit as broad an adaptational response as possible.
+CrossFit is a strength and conditioning program designed to elicit as broad an adaptational response as possible.
 CrossFit is not a specialized fitness program but a deliberate attempt to optimize physical competence in each of ten recognized fitness domains.
 They are Cardiovascular and Respiratory endurance, Stamina, Strength, Flexibility, Power, Speed, Coordination, Agility, Balance, and Accuracy.

 In implementation, CrossFit is, quite simply, a sport—the “sport of fitness.”
 We’ve learned that harnessing the natural camaraderie, competition, and fun of sport or game yields an intensity that cannot be matched by other means.